 Can African Black Soap Help Acne?

-African Black Soap Is Very Similar to Regular Soap and Therefore Is Very Unlikely to Help with Acne
+There Is No Evidence That It Could.
+In Fact, African Black Soap Is Very Similar to Regular Soap and Should Be Avoided.

 The Essential Information